SantoriniDave.com

 View of the Ponte Vecchio in Florence from Ponte Santa Trinitá

 The River Arno and Ponte Vecchio.
-The best hotels with Ponte Vecchio views are Portrait Firenze (north of the river) and Lungarno (south).
+Our favorite hotels with Ponte Vecchio views are Portrait Firenze (north of the river) and Lungarno (south).

 17. Palazzo Magnani Feroni – San Frediano